-Ten Campus Ministry Graduate Assistants serve the campus community through the Center for Social Concern, Residence Life Ministry, Retreats and Faith Communities, Neighborhood Ministry, Campus Liturgies, the Program for Christian Leadership, and Parish Faith Formation.
+Ten Campus Ministry Graduate Assistants serve the campus community through the Center for Social Concern, Residence Life Ministry, Retreats and Faith Communities, Neighborhood Ministry, Campus Liturgies, and the Program for Christian Leadership.

 The Graduate Assistant in Campus Ministry is a regular candidate for the Masters of Theological Studies or Pastoral Ministry degree program.
 Academic work toward either of these degrees is a two year program (including 2 summer sessions).
 Assistantships are granted each year for a maximum of two years.
 Campus Ministry Graduate Assistants arrive the first week of August and engage in an extensive orientation program in preparation for the academic year.
 Ministry responsibilities (20 hours/week) continue through the first week of May (PCL Ministry extends through the summer).
 Each Campus Ministry Graduate Assistant receives:

 - 6 hours tuition remission per semester (full-time for fall, winter, and summer)

 - Health insurance

 - On campus housing and board (varies according to ministry area)